djlint/djLint/docs/src/docs/linter.md

 Off by default; enable with --include=H042.

-The check is per-file and only sees literal id attributes: an input rendered by a Django form widget (`{{ form.email }}` emits id="id_email") or living in an `{% include %}`d partial is invisible to it, so those labels are flagged even though the rendered page is correct — the main reason this rule is off by default.

-Off by default; enable with `--include=H042`.
+The check runs only on files it can analyze soundly: if the file contains anything that could render an id this file never shows — a `{{ ... }}` output such as a form widget, an `{% include %}` or `{% extends %}`, or an unrecognized template tag — the rule stays silent for that file.
+Where it does run, a report is a real broken association.

 Don't: